-Recommended Prep: CJ M01 or CJ M11
+Recommended Prep: CJ M01 or CJ M11 Class Hours: 3 lecture

 Examines the historical and contemporary analysis of criminal homicide.
 Use of case studies to examine the nature and extent of murder, including serial murder and sex crime related murder.
 Includes victimology, suspect profiling and investigative techniques and procedures for the identification, collection, preservation and presentation of evidence from a homicide crime scene.
 Applies to Associate Degree.
 Transfer credit: CSU